-My art college tutor who had once been a monk introduced me to the basic concept of karma and the ideas of Zen Buddhism.
-I was raised as an Irish Roman catholic and as I reached adolescence had difficulties with the dogmatic approach of Christianity.
+My art college tutor who had been a Zen monk introduced me to the basic laws of karma and the ideas of Zen Buddhism.
+I was raised as an Irish Roman catholic and as I reached adolescence had difficulties with the dogmatic approach of Christianity, particularly Catholicism.

-Buddhism was a way to explore the self and what it was to be and individual.
-To be responsible for ones own thoughts, actions and perhaps how to have a positive effect in the world.
+Practising Buddhist meditation is a way to explore the self, to train the mind to be aware of what we perceive to be the self.
+To see things as they are, and with practice own up and be responsible for ones own thoughts and actions.
+And perhaps how to have a positive effect on those around us in the world.
 As I grew older I deepened my commitment.